hanjinliu/impy/docs/tutorial.rst

 If you deal with very large images that exceeds PC memory, you can use ``LazyImgArray``.
 This object retains memory map of the image file that is split into smaller chunks, and passes it to ``dask`` array as "ready to read" state.
-The image data is loaded only when it is needed.
+The image data is therefore loaded only when it is needed.
 Many useful functions in ``ImgArray`` are also implemented in ``LazyImgArray`` so that you can easily handle large datasets.

 To read large images as ``LazyImgArray``, call ``lazy_imread`` instead.